shreyagummadi/CMAC/README.md

 # CMAC
-Implementation of DIscrete and Continuous CMAC
+Implementation of Discrete and Continuous CMAC